ruricolist/overlord/README.md

 used instead).

 Overlord stores its persistent data structures in a cache directory.
-On Linux, this is `~/.cache/overlord/`.
+On Linux, this is `$XDG_CACHE_HOME/overlord`.
 The data structures stored there are versioned.
 Since this version number is increasing rapidly, it might worth checking the cache directory from time to time to delete obsolete files.

+Overlord is developed and tested on Clozure and SBCL.
+In the future it may support other Lisp implementations, but that is not a priority.
+Lisp implementations that do not support image-based persistence (e.g.
+ECL) are unlikely to receive support.

+Overlord supports building in parallel using threads.
+This feature is not on by default.
+If you want to try building in parallel, execute:

+    (setf (overlord:use-threads-p) t)

+At this time building with threads on SBCL is not recommended.
+(In particular, code that calls the Lisp compiler from multiple threads may deadlock – this includes compiling modules.)

 When I say “experimental”, I mean it.
 Anything may change at any time.